Joshfairhead/Obsidian/Omnicient/Computer Sci/Learn Javascript Course.md

 - The `.filter()` method returns a new array (so it does not affect the original one).
 The `.filter()` callback in this example is excluding the `grade` that has a value of 20.

 ## Immutable objects
-- The same concept covered in the last lesson applies to objects.
+- The same concept applies to objects.
 We need to create a copy of the object instead of changing the original one.
 To do so, you can also use the `...` operator to clone an object:
 ```javascript
 const user = {
     id: 1,